- Majors and Minors

 The Italian major is flexible.
 It can accommodate study abroad.
 It can have a strong emphasis on language-learning throughout the curriculum, or it can be more of an Italian Studies major with an array of courses taught in English, including one course in another related discipline.

 Like the Italian major, the Italian minor is flexible.
-It can consist of six courses all taught in the target language, or it can include two courses taught in English that can be taken concurrently from the very start of language learning.
+It can consist of six courses all taught in the target language, or it can include three courses taught in English that can be taken concurrently from the very start of language learning.

 Italian Culture (without language prerequisite)